-The Exchange notes that the allocation for the Internet Services and External Market Data cost driver is greater than that of its affiliate, MIAX Pearl Options, as MIAX Emerald allocated 3.2% of its Internet Services and External Market Data expense towards Limited Service MEI Ports, while MIAX Pearl Options allocated 1.4% to its Full Service MEO Ports for the same cost driver.
-The allocation percentages set forth above differ because they directly correspond with the number of applicable ports utilized on each exchange.
-For August 2023, MIAX Emerald Market Makers utilized 1,030 Limited Service MEI ports and MIAX Market Makers utilized 1,781 Limited Service MEI ports.
-When compared to Full Service Port (Bulk and Single) usage, for August 2023, MIAX Pearl Options Members utilized only 384 Full Service MEO Ports (Bulk and Single), far fewer than number of Limited Service MEI Ports utilized by Market Makers on MIAX and MIAX Emerald, thus resulting in a smaller cost allocation.
+MIAX Emerald Market Makers utilized 1,070 Limited Service MEI ports and MIAX Market Makers utilized 1,785 Limited Service MEI ports.
+When compared to Full Service Port (Bulk and Single) usage, for December 2023, MIAX Pearl Options Members utilized only 360 Full Service MEO Ports (Bulk and Single), far fewer than number of Limited Service MEI Ports utilized by Market Makers on MIAX and MIAX Emerald, thus resulting in a smaller cost allocation.
 There is increased cost associated with supporting a higher number of ports (requiring more hardware and other technical infrastructure and Internet Service), thus the Exchange allocates a higher percentage of expense than MIAX Pearl Options, which has a lower port count.